4 tips to prevent injury during your dance workout

 Ditch the workout, join the party: Zumba's company slogan promises exercise that doesn't feel like exercise.
 And the popularity of the Latin dance-inspired fitness program suggests that this concept has swayed more than a party's worth of people.

 Kathy Weber, MD, MS, a sports medicine physician at Rush, is all for having fun while burning calories.
 But she cautions that forgetting yourself too thoroughly can lead to injuries.

 "People think, 'It's just dance, it's fun, how am I going to get hurt dancing?' " Weber says.
 "And they want to get in shape, so they'll start going two or three times a week right away.
 But it's a high-intensity activity, and when people do too much too fast, they can get injured."

-Here, Weber offers tips for avoiding that fate — whether you've chosen Zumba, salsa, cardio ballet or one of the many other ways to dance yourself into shape.
+Here, Weber offers these four tips for avoiding that fate — whether you've chosen Zumba, salsa, cardio ballet or one of the many other ways to dance yourself into shape.

 "Dance is like any other sport," says Weber, who serves as both a team physician for the Chicago Bulls and a consultant to Chicago's Hubbard Street and River North dance companies.
 "So the general principles of exercise apply.
 If you haven't done a dance class before, start slow, maybe with one class a week, and work your way up."

 If you go too fast, you'll put yourself at higher risk for injuries, particularly to your hips, knees, shins or ankles, which tend to bear the brunt of a dance workout's impact.